mysql

 o nowarning, \w

-Enables display of warnings after each statement.
-This command was
+Disable display of warnings after each statement.

 o pager [command], \P [command]

-By using the --pager option when you invoke mysql, it is possible to
+Enable output paging.
+By using the --pager option when you invoke

-browse or search query results in interactive mode with Unix
+mysql, it is possible to browse or search query results in

-programs such as less, more, or any other similar program.
-If you
+interactive mode with Unix programs such as less, more, or any

-specify no value for the option, mysql checks the value of the PAGER
+mysql checks the value of the PAGER environment variable and sets

 Output paging can be enabled interactively with the pager command